neoToad/soloBrowsergame/.docs/QUEST_CONTENT_GUIDE.md

 This document defines the writing standard for all quest content: tone, sentence rhythm, character voice, dialogue, arrival flavors, endings, and scene length.
 It is the authoritative source for craft decisions.

-Structural rules — models, scene types, routing, requirements, flags, YAML formatting — live in `QUEST_AUTHORING_COMPLETE.md`.
-Read both before authoring a quest.
-Both are equally binding.
+Structural rules - models, scene types, routing, requirements, flags, and YAML formatting - live in `QUEST_AUTHORING_RULES.md`, with implementation patterns and examples in `QUEST_AUTHORING_PATTERNS.md`.
+Read all three before authoring a quest.
+They are equally binding.

 ---